cass-community/cass-community.github.io/_events/README.md

 The following specialized resource types are currently recognized:

 - `yt-video-id` for YouTube recordings.
-In addition to being rendered in the artifact list, when YouTube video artifacts are available, they are displayed at the top of the event page, before the body content.
+In addition to being rendered in the artifact list, when YouTube video artifacts are available, they are embedded at the top of the event page, before the body content.
 - `yt-playlist-id` for YouTube playlists.
-Playlists are treated like videos and displayed at the top of the event page, before the body content.
+Playlists are treated like videos and embedded at the top of the event page, before the body content.
 - `doi` for digital object identifiers.
 We always prefer DOI links over generic urls because they come with guarantees of permanence.
 - `bsswt-event-label` for the event labels used on the bssw-tutorial.github.io site.
 On the CASS site, this produces a link to the appropriate tutorial page on bssw-tutorial.github.io.
 Its real value is that on the bssw-tutorial site itself, artifacts of this type are recognized and ignored so that the tutorial page will not link to itself while allowing the same file to be used on other sites.

 #### Best practices for artifacts